C (New York City Subway service): Original IND service

 The AA and CC services were the predecessors to the current C service.
-A and AA service began on September 10, 1932 with the opening of the first line of the Independent Subway System (IND), the Eighth Avenue Line.
+A and AA service began on September 10, 1932, with the opening of the first line of the Independent Subway System (IND), the Eighth Avenue Line.
 The IND used single letters to refer to express services and double letters for local services.
 The A ran express and the AA ran local from 168th Street to Chambers Street/World Trade Center, known at the time as Hudson Terminal.
 The AA ran at all times, and it was extended to 207th Street during nights and on Sundays when the A did not run.
 On February 1, 1933, the AA was extended to the newly-opened Jay Street–Borough Hall station when the A did not run, continuing to terminate at Chambers Street when the A did run.

-The C and CC services began operation on July 1, 1933 when the IND Concourse Line opened.
-The CC provided local service between Bedford Park Boulevard and Hudson Terminal during rush hours, and was extended to 205th Street during non-rush hours.
-It replaced the AA as Eighth Avenue Local.
-The C ran express, from 205th Street to Bergen Street in Brooklyn during rush hours, running express on the Concourse Line in the peak direction.
+The C and CC services began operation on July 1, 1933, when the IND Concourse Line opened.
+C trains operated between Norwood–205th Street in the Bronx and Bergen Street during weekday rush hours and Saturday mornings and afternoons and made express stops between Tremont Avenue and 145th Street in the peak direction.
+CC trains replaced the AA Eighth Avenue Local and operated between either 205th Street or Bedford Park Boulevard in the Bronx and Hudson Terminal in Manhattan and made all stops along the full route; CC service originated and terminated at Bedford Park Boulevard instead of 205th Street when the C was operating.
 C trains left Bergen Street between 3:30 p.m. and 6:50 p.m., and left 205th Street between 6:33 a.m. and 11:26 a.m.
 C trains ran every 4 minutes during rush hours in the peak direction, and every 5 minutes in the reverse-peak direction, and ran with 6- and 7-car trains.
 During morning rush hours, CC trains operated to 205th Street until 7:30 a.m., and to Tremont Avenue between 7:30 a.m. and 11:30 a.m..
 PM rush hour CC trains terminated at Bedford Park Boulevard, and several other trains terminated and originated at Bedford Park Boulevard.
 CC trains ran every 4 minutes during rush hours, 5 minutes during middays, every 5 and 6 trains during evenings, and every 12 minutes overnight.
 Trains ran with 5 cars during rush hours, and with 3 cars other times.
 On August 17, 1933, CC trains stopped terminating at Tremont Avenue.
-Beginning August 19, 1933, C service was cut back from Bergen Street, but started operating during non-rush hours.
-At the same time, CC service was cut back from 205th Street during non-rush hours.

 On January 1, 1936, C service was extended to Jay Street–Borough Hall.
 On April 9, 1936, C service was extended to Hoyt–Schermerhorn Streets.
 After July 1, 1937, a few C trains continued to run to Bergen Street southbound in the morning rush hour and northbound in the evening rush hour.
 Also on the same date, weekend C service was discontinued, and CC service was extended to 205th Street to compensate.